Neurological Lyme Disease

 Encephalopathy:

-Many patients with active Lyme disease reported weariness, cognitive slowness, and memory problems in early investigations.
+In early investigations, many patients with active Lyme disease reported weariness, cognitive slowness, and memory problems.
 These symptoms, on the other hand, are vague and are common co-morbidities of many inflammatory and other systemic illnesses.
 Patients with cognitive deficits, memory problems, or mental problems are evaluated independently.

-The term "chronic Lyme disease" can signify a variety of things to various people, and it can include post-Lyme disease symptoms as well as other illnesses and symptom complexes.
+The term "chronic Lyme disease" can indicate various things to different people, and it can include post-Lyme disease symptoms as well as other illnesses and symptom complexes.

-Some of the negative effects include memory loss, confusion, difficulty formulating words and thoughts, difficulty concentrating, and personality changes can occur in Lyme disease.
+Some of the negative effects of Lyme disease include memory loss, confusion, difficulty formulating words and thoughts, difficulty concentrating, and personality changes.
 These symptoms usually develop later in the disease and are mild.
-To express this, the term "brain fog" is commonly used.
+This is commonly expressed as "brain fog".

 More than one in ten people with Lyme disease who are successfully treated with antibiotics endure chronic, sometimes debilitating, and poorly understood fatigue and brain fog symptoms that can last for years after the illness is treated.

-The brain fog caused by Lyme disease is multifaceted, and it has to do with inflammation it is almost never related to the disease causing brain damage.
+The brain fog caused by Lyme disease is multifaceted and associated with inflammation.
+It is never related to the disease-causing brain damage.

-Lyme disease infections can cause inflammation in the blood vessels of the brain, nerve roots from the brain to the spinal cord, and the degrading of the myelin coating that protects nerves.
-It has the capacity to obstruct thought, focus, communication, and memory.
+Lyme disease infections can cause inflammation in the blood vessels of the brain and nerve roots from the brain to the spinal cord and degradation of the myelin coating that protects nerves.
+It can obstruct thought, focus, communication, and memory.

-There are two different kinds of brain fog.
-You can have one or both categories at any given time:
+There are two different types of brain fog.
+You can have one or both categories at any given time.

-Type 1 brain fog: which makes you feel as though your mind is clouded or obscured.
-It is caused by an accumulation of inflammatory molecules such as cytokines, mould, yeast, and other toxins.
+Type 1 brain fog makes you feel like your mind is clouded or obscured.
+It is caused by an accumulation of inflammatory molecules such as cytokines, mold, yeast, and other toxins.

-Type 2 brain fog: poor focus, short-term memory issues, and a lack of order are all symptoms of Type 2 brain fog.
+Type 2 brain fog leads to poor focus, short-term memory issues, and a lack of order.

 A doctor can diagnose brain fog and design a treatment plan to help you feel better.
 Type 2 will be taken care of if type 1 is taken care of.
-In order to improve brain fog, it's critical to minimise inflammation and take steps to eliminate infection with appropriate antibiotics prescribed.
+To improve brain fog, it's critical to minimize inflammation and take steps to eliminate infection with the appropriate antibiotics prescribed.

 RELATED POSTS